Charlotte Coleman: Theatre

-Personal life
+Personal life and death

-In 1987, Coleman's boyfriend, Jonathan Laycock was killed by a lorry driver whilst cycling to work.
+In 1987, Coleman's boyfriend Jonathan Laycock was killed by a lorry driver while cycling to work.
 He was 23 years old.
 After his death Coleman went through periods of depression, and developed the eating disorders anorexia and bulimia.

-Death

-On 13 November 2001, Coleman visited her family where they watched a film together.
-Her father later stated that she had been in great spirits because of her new flat in Holloway, north London, which she had decorated, and there was a possibility of a career upturn after a few years in the doldrums.
-Later that evening, she complained of feeling unwell, but went home to her flat against her parents' advice.

-The next morning, Wednesday, 14 November 2001, her parents telephoned her to see if she was feeling better; but there was no reply.
-Concerned, her mother went to Coleman's flat only to find her lying unconscious on the floor; her asthma inhaler was in a different room.
-She was taken by ambulance to Whittington Hospital in north London, where she was pronounced dead on arrival from a massive attack of bronchial asthma.
-She was 33 years old.
+Coleman died aged 33 on 14 November 2001 from bronchial asthma.
 A memorial was held at the Mill Hill Buddhist Centre in north London later that month and attended by family and close friends.

 Charlotte Coleman Scholarship Award

-The New London Performing Arts Centre introduced the Charlotte Coleman Scholarship in 2003.
-A showcase event is held every November from which one performer is chosen to receive the award.
+The New London Performing Arts Centre (NLPAC) introduced the Charlotte Coleman Scholarship in 2003.
 All NLPAC members are eligible for the prize of a year's classes in dance, drama and music.
+A showcase event is held every November, from which one performer is chosen to receive the award.